AlexSkrypnyk/customizer/README.md

 These entries will be removed by the Customizer after your project's users run the `composer create-project` command.

-4. Create `.customizer.php` file with questions and processing logic relevant to your template project and place it in anywhere in your project.
+4. Create `customize.php` file with questions and processing logic relevant to your template project and place it in anywhere in your project.

 See the [Configuration](#configuration) section below for more information.